benbjurstrom/markdown-object/EXAMPLES.md

 **Rationale:**
 - **Section A:** 700 tokens ≤ hardCap → keep all together in 1 chunk ✓
-- **Section B:** 1500 tokens > hardCap → must split
+- **Section B:** 1500 tokens > hardCap → must split with greedy packing
-  - Greedily pack: Section B + Subsection B.1 = 800 tokens ≤ hardCap ✓
+  - Pack: Section B + Subsection B.1 = 800 tokens ≤ hardCap ✓
-  - Subsection B.2 + B.3 = 700 tokens → combine in second chunk ✓
+  - B.2 doesn't fit (would be 1200), emit accumulated and recurse on B.2
+  - B.2 (400 tokens) becomes separate chunk with deeper breadcrumb
+  - After recursing, accumulator is reset: try to pack remaining siblings
+  - B.3 (300 tokens) fits in empty accumulator, gets packed with parent breadcrumb
 - **Section C:** 300 tokens ≤ hardCap → keep all together in 1 chunk ✓

+**Key Insights:**
-**Key Insight:** Splitting decisions are made **per parent heading**, not globally.
+- Splitting decisions are made **per parent heading**, not globally.
 Section A and C stay intact even though Section B needed splitting.
+- After recursing on a child that doesn't fit, the algorithm continues greedy packing with remaining siblings, which minimizes small orphan chunks.

 ---